fujiwara/firetap/README.md

 ### Bootstrap Wrapper

-You can use `firetap` as a bootstrap wrapper command.
+`firetap` is also designed to work as a bootstrap wrapper command.

 When the `firetrap` binary runs as a Lambda runtime, it runs your Lambda function as a subprocess and sends the standard output of the subprocess to the extension via the UNIX socket.
+The standard error of the subprocess is not sent to the extension.

 You can prepare `bootstrap` shell script as below.
 Your Lambda function should be placed as a `handler` (the lambda function configuration `.Handler` element) in the same directory.